 They don’t call it Boulder for nothing: this is home to some of the best rock climbing in the world, and mountaineers of all levels come here to play and to train.
 Some of the more popular spots for climbing are the Flatirons, Boulder Canyon, and the golden walls of ELDORADO CANYON STATE PARK, which boasts more than 500 technical routes.

 You may not initially think “water sports” when you think of Boulder, but there are some fun options for water lovers in the area.
 TUBING DOWN BOULDER CREEK is a favourite summer pastime.
-Kayakers can hone their skills on a 20-slalom-gate course near Eben G. Fine Park; white-water rafting fans can rip down Clear Creek or the Cache La Poudre River not far from Boulder; or for a more serene experience, rent a stand-up paddleboard or small boat and drop your anchor in the tranquil waters of the BOULDER RESERVOIR For pure relaxation, visit the historic ELDORADO SPRINGS POOL, in business since 1905 and open from Memorial (end of May) to Labour Day (early September).
+Kayakers can hone their skills on a 20-slalom-gate course near Eben G. Fine Park; white-water rafting fans can rip down Clear Creek or the Cache La Poudre River not far from Boulder; or for a more serene experience, rent a stand-up paddleboard or small boat and drop your anchor in the tranquil waters of the BOULDER RESERVOIR.
+For pure relaxation, visit the historic ELDORADO SPRINGS POOL, in business since 1905 and open from Memorial (end of May) to Labour Day (early September).
+(Please note the pool will be closed for renovations in 2019 and plans to reopen for summer 2020.)
 Fed by an artesian spring and located near ELDORADO CANYON STATE PARK, the waters are maintained at 27’C degrees.

 You can rent or buy tubes, kayaks, raft, stand-up paddle boards, life vests, helmets and other water gear from WHITEWATER TUBING & RECREATION.